statamic/Fieldtype-EpicEditor/README.md

 Epic Editor is a full-screen compatible, highly customizable Markdown Editor, implemented as a Statamic Fieldtype.

 ## Installing
-1. Drag the add-ons/epiceditor folder into the `/_add-ons/` folder.
+1. Drop the add-ons/epiceditor folder into the `/_add-ons/` folder.
+2. Use `type: epiceditor` in your desired fieldset
 2. Enjoy.

 ### Note